dasch-swiss/dsp-tools/knora/README.md

 ```

 - shortcode: Shortcode of the ontology
-- shortname: Shortname of the ontology
+- shortname: Short name of the ontology

 #### reset_triplestore_content()

-Empty the triple store. _Use with uttermost caution_
-Used on local test servers to clean up the local backend.
+Empties the triple store. _Use with uttermost caution._ Used on (local) test instances to clean up the (local) backend.

 ## SIPI